NPC20/wastey/README.md

 ## Inspiration

 We often don't realise how much waste we make a week.
-If you think about how often you actually throw away half a loaf of bread,  some leftover baked beans or a stale pastry?
-The small amounts of waste become food bin mountains. we don't actually consume how much we buy. we thought that tracking waste would be a good way to be more mindful of what you buy and what you waste? what's more triggering than a very alarming number to represent how much money you actually waste away every week.
+<br> If you think about how often you actually throw away half a loaf of bread,  some leftover baked beans or a stale pastry?
+The small amounts of waste become food bin mountains.
+<br>We don't actually consume how much we buy.
+<br>We thought that tracking waste would be a good way to be more mindful of what you buy and what you waste.
+<br>What's more triggering than a very alarming number to represent how much money you actually waste away every week?

 ## Tech Stack